cs50nestm/web/cash2021/README.md

 It turns out that this greedy approach (i.e., algorithm) is not only locally optimal but also globally so for America’s currency (and also the European Union’s).
 That is, so long as a cashier has enough of each coin, this largest-to-smallest approach will yield the fewest coins possible.
 How few?
 Well, you tell us!

 ## Implementation Details
 In `cash.c`, we’ve implemented most (but not all!) of a program that prompts the user for the number of cents that a customer is owed and then prints the smallest number of coins with which that change can be made.
 Indeed, `main` is already implemented for you.
 But notice how main calls several functions that aren’t yet implemented!
 One of those functions, `get_cent`, takes no arguments (as indicated by void) and returns an `int`.
 The rest of the functions all take one argument, an `int`, and also return an `int`.
 All of them currently return 0 so that the code will compile.
-But you’ll want to replace every `TODO` and return 0; with your own code.
+But you’ll want to replace every `TODO` and `return 0`; with your own code.
 Specifically, complete the implementation of those functions as follows:

-Implement `get_cents` in such a way that the function prompts the user for a number of cents using get_int and then returns that number as an int.
+* Implement `get_cents` in such a way that the function prompts the user for a number of cents using get_int and then returns that number as an int.
 If the user inputs a negative `int`, your code should prompt the user again.
 (But you don’t need to worry about the user inputting, e.g., a string, as `get_int` will take care of that for you.)
 Odds are you’ll find a `do while` loop of help!
-Implement `calculate_quarters` in such a way that the function calculates (and returns as an `int`) how many quarters a customer should be given if they’re owed some number of cents.
+* Implement `calculate_quarters` in such a way that the function calculates (and returns as an `int`) how many quarters a customer should be given if they’re owed some number of cents.
 For instance, if cents is 25, then `calculate_quarters` should return 1.
 If cents is 26 or 49 (or anything in between, then `calculate_quarters` should also return 1.
 If cents is 50 or 74 (or anything in between), then `calculate_quarters` should return 2.
 And so forth.
-Implement `calculate_dimes` in such a way that the function calculates the same for dimes.
+* Implement `calculate_dimes` in such a way that the function calculates the same for dimes.
-Implement `calculate_nickels` in such a way that the function calculates the same for nickels.
+* Implement `calculate_nickels` in such a way that the function calculates the same for nickels.
-Implement `calculate_pennies` in such a way that the function calculates the same for pennies.
+* Implement `calculate_pennies` in such a way that the function calculates the same for pennies.
 Note that, unlike functions that only have side effects, functions that return a value should do so explicitly with return!

 ## How to Test Your Code
 For this program, try testing your code manually:

-If you input -1, does your program prompts you again?
+* If you input -1, does your program prompts you again?
-If you input 0, does your program output 0?
+* If you input 0, does your program output 0?
-If you input 1, does your program output 1 (i.e., one penny)?
+* If you input 1, does your program output 1 (i.e., one penny)?
-If you input 4, does your program output 4 (i.e., four pennies)?
+* If you input 4, does your program output 4 (i.e., four pennies)?
-If you input 5, does your program output 1 (i.e., one nickel)?
+* If you input 5, does your program output 1 (i.e., one nickel)?
-If you input 24, does your program output 6 (i.e., two dimes and four pennies)?
+* If you input 24, does your program output 6 (i.e., two dimes and four pennies)?
-If you input 25, does your program output 1 (i.e., one quarter)?
+* If you input 25, does your program output 1 (i.e., one quarter)?
-If you input 26, does your program output 2 (i.e., one quarter and one penny)?
+* If you input 26, does your program output 2 (i.e., one quarter and one penny)?
-If you input 99, does your program output 9 (i.e., three quarters, two dimes, and four pennies)?
+* If you input 99, does your program output 9 (i.e., three quarters, two dimes, and four pennies)?
 Try a few others as well!

 And execute the below to evaluate the style of your code using style50.